Why Study Communication? Jobs for Master's in Communication Graduates

 Some popular careers for people with a communication degree include:

 - Journalist: As a journalist or a reporter, your main job is to communicate and share news stories with the public.
 You'll need to know how to do proper research, analyze and interpret information, interview people and write news stories while staying up to date with current events and world trends.
-In 2021 journalists earned a median salary of $48,370.
+According to BLS, in 2021 journalists earned a median salary of $48,370.*

 While print journalism continues to be a source of news for some, many are turning to the digital formats.
 Find out what new media is and how many are now consuming information.

 - Marketing Manager: A marketing manager's role is to build an awareness of the company by creating and executing strategies to meet customer needs while also looking for new ways to maximize profits.
 They evaluate the demand for an organization's services or products, how they can best market their own goods, and how the company compares against its competitors.
-With expected 10% job growth through 2031, marketing managers earned a median salary of $135,030 in 2021.
+With expected 10% job growth through 2031, marketing managers earned a median salary of $135,030 in 2021, according to BLS.*

 A master's degree in marketing could also be beneficial if you're targeting this role, but if there's one thing to know about marketing career paths, it's that they are atypical.

 - Public Relations Specialist: Public relations (PR) specialists ensure an organization's public image is positive and that the brand value remains intact.
 They write media releases, draft speeches and social media posts, respond to the media and more.
-In 2021 the median salary for public relations specialists was $62,800, with an 8% job growth projected through 2031.
+According to BLS, in 2021 the median salary for public relations specialists was $62,800, with an 8% job growth projected through 2031.*

 If you want to learn more about how professionals help organizations protect and uphold their brand every day, learn more about what PR is.

 - Postsecondary Teacher: A postsecondary teacher, or professor, can teach several different academic subjects, typically at a public or private university.
 They create instructional plans for the students, design lessons and teach courses while staying up to date with the latest trends and innovations in their field.
-In 2021, postsecondary teachers earned a median salary of $79,640.
-There is also a 12% projected job growth in this field through 2031.
+BLS reports, in 2021, postsecondary teachers earned a median salary of $79,640, and there is also a 12% projected job growth in this field through 2031.*

 Postsecondary teachers traditionally work on a campus, although there is also an opportunity to build your teaching career online.
 If that interest you, learn more about how to teach online.